Caribbean Story Part 3: Change Happens

 “This is not funny, Myra.
-Will you go down to Seaside Village to see Manny’s child?”
+Are you planning to go down to Seaside Village to see Manny’s child?”

 The Main Event

 Janie and Mattie walked together down the dusty dirt road toward the thatched house where their grandchild would be born.
+The midwife had sprinted past them.
 Janie expressed her disappointment that the new housing program launched by the Worker’s League did not place her in the first batch to be moved into a government prefab home.

 Immediately on arrival, Janie gave her orders: “Henry, go see how the goats doing and move them around.
 Josie, go help him keep them together.”

-There was only room for the midwife around the bed, so Janie and Mattie stayed outdoors not wanting to be too close.
+There was only room for the midwife around the bed, so Janie and Mattie stayed outdoors not wanting to get in the way.
 They talked on and on about what the baby would need, and how they would contribute.

 “So you think Manny will ever come to see Lulu?”
-Janie's curiosity could hold out not longer.
+Janie was curious.

 “Don’t worry about Manny, Miss Janie.
 The baby will do fine."